chrishenri/rw3d_manual/docs/source/processes.rst

 Transport
 ----------------

-RW3D solve the typical transport processes that are: advection, dispersion, and diffusion.
+RW3D solves the typical transport processes that are: advection, dispersion, and diffusion.
 This is done by solving the RWPT scheme defined in the chapter :ref:`randomwalk`.
 Here, we describe key interpolation schemes and available options.

 Velocities Interpolation